 Comprehensions are long and need time, there are portions like antonym and synonyms, which are easy to solve, for that, you have to build your vocabulary.

 All this can be achieved by frequently practising previous year question papers, solving the mock papers.

 The major reason for solving mock papers is that it will strengthen candidates to remember major topics; they will be familiar with the IBPS exam pattern and the time limit for each section.
 It will also determine how much a candidate has to improve on their speed, and by that, they can learn time management.

 The IBPS PO exam is conducted annually and for aspirants who are applying for the first time, these tips may prove to be very useful for the candidates.

 Candidates can refer to the links given below and prepare themselves for the upcoming IBPS exams.
-These mock tests and quizzes have been structured and made keeping in mind the latest IBPS PO syllabus and exam pattern:
+They will help candidates analyse and understand the exam pattern, the types of questions asked in the exam and the level of exam:

 Solve at most 50 to 60 mock papers in this last 15 days, and while solving the mock papers keep the time and previous year cut off in your mind so that it will be helpful for you to clear both the sectional and overall cutoff.